alvgaona/yolo-object-detection/README.md

 ## Installation

-This project's core is OpenCV and the Intel Inference Engine from OpenVINO.
+The core of the project is OpenCV and the Intel Inference Engine from OpenVINO.
-In which you can find more documentation about these two projects in [here][OpenCV] and [here][OpenVINO] respectively.
+You can find more documentation about these two projects in [here][OpenCV] and [here][OpenVINO] respectively.

 ### Supported Operating Systems